Ryan Murphy (producer)

-Murphy also directed the 2006 film adaptation of Augusten Burroughs' memoir Running with Scissors, the 2010 film adaptation of Elizabeth Gilbert's memoir Eat, Pray, Love, the 2014 film adaptation of Larry Kramer's play The Normal Heart, and the 2020 film adaptation of the musical The Prom.
+Murphy has also directed the 2006 film adaptation of Augusten Burroughs' memoir Running with Scissors, the 2010 film adaptation of Elizabeth Gilbert's memoir Eat, Pray, Love, the 2014 film adaptation of Larry Kramer's play The Normal Heart, and the 2020 film adaptation of the musical The Prom.

-Murphy has received six Primetime Emmy Awards from 36 nominations, a Tony Award from two nominations, and two Grammy Award nominations.
-He has often been described as "the most powerful man" in modern television, and signed the largest development deal in television history with Netflix.
+Murphy has received six Primetime Emmy Awards from 39 nominations, a Tony Award from two nominations, and two Grammy Award nominations.
+He has often been described as "the most powerful man" in modern television and signed the largest development deal in television history with Netflix.
 Murphy is noted for having created a shift in inclusive storytelling that "brought marginalised characters to the masses".

 Early life

 Murphy was born on November 9, 1965, in Indianapolis, Indiana, where he was raised in a Catholic family.
 His ancestry includes Irish and Danish.
 He attended Catholic school from first through eighth grade, and graduated from Warren Central High School in Indianapolis.
-He has described his mother J. Andy Murphy as a "beauty queen who left it all to stay at home and take care of her two sons".
+He has described his mother J. Andy Murphy as a "beauty queen who left it all to stay at home and take care of her two Wild sons".
 She wrote five books and worked in communications for over 20 years before retiring.
 His father worked in the newspaper industry as a circulation director before he retired after 30 years.

-After coming out as gay aged 15, Murphy saw his first therapist, who found nothing wrong with him other than being "too precocious for his own good".
+After coming out as gay at age 15, Murphy saw his first therapist, who found nothing wrong with him other than being "too precocious for his own good".
 During a 2012 interview on Inside the Actors Studio, Murphy claimed that he secretly dated "a lot of football players" in high school.
 He performed with a choir as a child, which would later inform his work on Glee.

 Murphy attended Indiana University Bloomington, where he majored in journalism and was a member of the Singing Hoosiers vocal ensemble.
-He interned at The Washington Post in 1986 alongside reporter Kara Swisher.
-He was placed in the style section.
+He interned at The Washington Post in 1986.
+He was placed in the fashion and style section.